 You’ll be asked to choose an option box and sign the notice to say that you read and understood it.
-You must choose one of the following options:
+You must choose one of these options:

 - Option 1: You want the items or services that may not be paid for by Medicare.
 Your provider or supplier may ask you to pay for them now, but you also want them to submit a claim to Medicare for the items or services.
 If Medicare denies payment, you’re responsible for paying, but, since a claim was submitted, you can appeal to Medicare.